 Level 3 classifications consist of securities that do not have readily determinable market values or are not publicly traded.
 The valuation process for Level 3 investments involves the use of fair value as reported by third-party administrators, fund investment managers, and general partners and is completed on at least a quarterly basis.
 All valuations are reviewed by management.
 Fair value estimates for fixed income securities, equity securities, real estate, and natural resource investments are based on comparable transactions, inputs provided by the general partner, audited financial information, and K-1 capital account balances to determine overall reasonableness of the recorded value.
-Audited information is only available annually, based on the partnerships' year-end.
+Audited information is only available annually, based on the partnerships' year-ends.
 Because of the inherent uncertainty of valuations, values may differ from the values that would have been used had a ready market existed.

-Activity related to the Level 3 investment activity as of December 31, 2019 and 2018, is as follows:
+Activity related to the Level 3 investment activity as of December 31, 2020 and 2019, is as follows:

-2019 2018
+2020 2019

-Additions and purchases \$26,196,706 \$ 25,699,350
+Additions and purchases \$ 13,369,200 \$ 26,196,706

 Transfers into Level 3 - -

-Transfers out of Level 3 - (84,693,701)
+Transfers out of Level 3 - -

 The Foundation's policy related to fair value measurement hierarchy classification, including any level transfers, occurs as of the end of the reporting period.
-Transfers out of Level 3 during 2018 were the result of changes in the valuation of securities that do not require disclosure in the fair value hierarchy.
 Realized and unrealized gains or losses related to Level 3 investment activity are included in net investment income on the statements of activities.

-As of December 31, 2019 and 2018, the Foundation had commitments to contribute approximately \$729,780,000 and \$806,383,000, respectively, in additional capital under the terms of various investment agreements over the next 7-10 years.
+As of December 31, 2020 and 2019, the Foundation had the following commitments to contribute additional capital under the terms of various investment agreements over the next 7-10 years.